LaserSalish in Unicode

 Order LaserSalish (LaserSalishU) in Unicode $99.95 or $50 when ordered with another full-priced LaserSalishU typestyle.

-LaserSalishSansU (Helvetica-style), provided in plain, bold, italic, and bold-italic
+bullet LaserSalishSansU (Helvetica-style), provided in plain, bold, italic, and bold-italic

 SalishSansU font sample showing the special characters used in Salishan languages.